WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 Compare the two plots, and try to identify similarities and differences

+### Question
-Q: Looking at the ellipses specifically, can you see any countries that have a different distribution than the others, and describe this difference?
+- Looking at the ellipses specifically, can you see any countries that have a different distribution than the others, and describe this difference?

 ---